Codecademy/docs/content/c/concepts/memory-management/memory-management.md

   - 'paths/computer-science'
 ---

 Computer memory is a limited resource and we have to manage it efficiently.
-The process by which computer programs are assigned with physical or virtual memory space is called **Memory Allocation**.
+The process by which computer programs are assigned with physical or virtual memory space is called memory allocation.

 The memory allocation can be done either before or at the time of program implementation.
 There are two techniques for memory allocation:

-## 1. Static Memory Allocation
+## Static Memory Allocation

 In this type of allocation, the compiler allocates a fixed amount of memory during compile time and the operating system internally uses a data structure known as Stack to manage the memory.
 Exact memory requirements must be known in advance as once memory is allocated it can not be changed.